Core Module Information

 Learning Outcomes for module:

-LO1: Appraise methods for culture, preservation, and manipulation of microorganisms and mammalian cell lines that are utilised in cell technologies.
+LO1: Evaluate various techniques used for culture, preservation, and manipulation of microorganisms and mammalian cell lines that are utilised in cell technologies.

-LO2: Critically appraise the factors impacting on the optimisation of bioprocesses, including the cell type, fermentation conditions, and product separation procedures.
+LO2: Analyse and evaluate the various factors that influence the optimisation and efficiency of bioprocesses, including the cell type, fermentation conditions, and product separation procedures.

-LO4: Evaluate the design and operational parameters of a bioprocess that influence the synthesis and nature of the biological entities involved.
+LO4: Evaluate the design and operational parameters of a bioprocess that influence the synthesis and characteristics of the biological entities involved.

 LO5: Determine the efficiency of product formation and output in a bioprocess using appropriate handling and interpretation of growth kinetics data.